pgailinas/videoqa-representation-comparison/README.md

 - Representation-Based VideoQA using pretrained CLIP video and shared CLIP text embeddings
 - Representation-Based VideoQA using self-supervised autoencoder video embeddings and shared CLIP text embeddings

-Development-subset experiments are used for parameter optimization before full-dataset evaluation.
+Development-mode execution is used to validate notebook functionality and tune experiment parameters before full-dataset evaluation.
 The representation-based pipelines share identical text representations, classifier, and evaluation methodology, isolating the impact of the video representation.

-Pretrained CLIP text and video embeddings are generated once as reusable shared datasets and are reused across all downstream representation-based experiments.
+Shared CLIP text and pretrained CLIP video embeddings are generated once and stored as reusable shared artifacts.
+These artifacts are reused across all downstream representation-based VideoQA experiments, while autoencoder-generated video representations remain experiment-specific.

 The project focuses on: